Yasser-Ashraf-Saleh/Minesweeper-game/README.md

 Contributions to the Minesweeper game are welcome!
 If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the Python and Tkinter communities for providing extensive documentation and resources.
-- Inspiration for this game comes from the classic Minesweeper game that has been a staple on many computer systems for decades.